ICRAR/gfinder/README.md

 Trains, validates and evaluates convolutional neural networks for the purpose of finding faint galaxies in JPEG2000 formatted SIDCs.
 Arguments:
-	-c,	the component range (inclusive) to use: '-c start_component_index,final_component_index' -d,	the filepath to an evaluation result that should be checked for differences with actual galaxy locations in input file: '-d filepath' (specifying this parameter will scan the entire input file's metadata tree, regardless of component range arguments supplied to gfinder.
-(Ensure that the resolution level used to generate the supplied evaluation result is matched)
+	-c,	the component range (inclusive) to use: '-c start_component_index,final_component_index' -d,	the discard levels (DWT) that should be applied to input (default 0): '-d discard_level'.
+Use the '-m' argument to print the available discard levels in the file (Note that this will decrease the output image's width and height each by a factor of 2^discard_level)
 	-e,	whether or not to evaluate the input using a given graph and the region to evaluate: '-e x,w,y,h' -f,	the input file to use: '-f filepath'
 	-g,	the name of the graph to use: '-g graph_name'
 	-h,	prints help message
-	-m,	prints more information about input JPEG2000 formatted data -n,	whether or not to evaluate the input using attached Intel Movidius Neural Compute Sticks -p,	the port to stream data from C++ decompressor to Python3 graph manipulator on (usually 10000 or greater): '-p port_number'
+	-m,	prints more information about input JPEG2000 formatted data -n,	whether or not to evaluate the input using attached Intel Movidius Neural Compute Sticks -o,	the region of the input file that should be output as a low quality PNG: '-o x,w,y,h' -p,	the port to stream data from C++ decompressor to Python3 graph manipulator on (usually 10000 or greater): '-p port_number'
+	-q,	the quality level to limit decompressing to (default maximum): '-q quality_level'.
+Use the '-m' argument to print the available quality levels in the file (Note that this does not affect the output image's dimensions, only its appearance)
-	-r,	the resolution level (DWT) to use the input at (default 0): '-r resolution_level' -t,	whether or not to train on the supplied input file -u,	prints usage statement
+	-t,	whether or not to train on the supplied input file -u,	prints usage statement
-	-v,	whether or not to validate supplied graph's unit inferencing capabilities
+	-v,	whether or not to validate supplied graph's unit inferencing capabilities -x,	the filepath to an evaluation result that should be cross checked for differences with actual galaxy locations in input file: '-x filepath' (specifying this parameter will scan the entire input file's metadata tree, regardless of component range arguments supplied to gfinder.
+(Ensure that the resolution level used to generate the supplied evaluation result is matched)
 ```

 ## Usage